 After the Incident

-After the insurance adjuster confirms to the authorities you have proper insurance and the scene is cleared, you have the option to take your vehicle to a nearby repair facility in Mexico, or to take your vehicle back to the United States.
-Your decision may be based on how far south you are into Mexico.
+After the insurance adjuster confirms to the authorities you have proper insurance and the scene is cleared, you have the option to take your vehicle to a nearby repair facility, or to take your vehicle back to the United States.
+Your decision may be based on how far south you are.

 $1000 USD tow coverage will pay to have your vehicle towed to the border from as far south as Mexico City or Guadalajara.
 It won’t be immediate, but it will eventually get there.
-There are many highly reputable body shops in Mexico.
+There are many highly reputable body shops South of the Border.
 If you are near a big or capital city, consider having your vehicle repaired there.
-If you are driving a unique vehicle, less common in Mexico, parts will take much longer to get.
+If you are driving a unique vehicle, parts will take much longer to get.
 It may be best to transport it back to the states.
 This is something you can work out calmly with your insurance company.

 If you elect to have the vehicle worked on in the USA, Chubb can handle the claim from Mexico, or you can opt for a Third Party Administrator (TPA) in the USA to finalize the claim and payouts.
 If you use Mapfre, your claim will be transitioned to the US-based office for handling.
 Be patient and work with them, much like you would when dealing with a US claim.